Bill Sharman: Minor leagues

 From 1950 to 1955, Sharman played professional baseball in the Brooklyn Dodgers minor league system.
 He played for the Pueblo Dodgers, Elmira Pioneers, Fort Worth Cats, St. Paul Saints, and the Mobile Bears.
 He had a lifetime .281 batting average in 638 games.
 He was called up to the Dodgers late in the 1951 season but did not appear in a game.
 He was part of a September 27 game in which the entire Brooklyn bench was cleared from the dugout for arguing with the home plate umpire over a ruling at the plate.
 This has led to the legend that Sharman holds the distinction of being the only player in baseball history to have ever been ejected from a major league game without ever appearing in one.
 However, although Sharman was among the Dodger bench players that had to go to the clubhouse, none of them were actually barred from playing in the game.
 In fact, in the top of the ninth, one of the other dismissed players, Wayne Terwilliger, was used as a pinch-hitter in the game.

 Sharman continued to play baseball until breaking his basketball shooting hand while sliding into home plate, after which he decided to focus solely on basketball.

 Professional basketball career

-During the same time periond he was playing professional baseball, Sharman also played professional basketball for two different teams.
+During the same time period he was playing professional baseball, Sharman also played professional basketball for two different teams.